badetitou/badetitou.github.io/misc/_posts/2020-11-30-Testing pharo with github actions.md

 ## Introduction

 Hi :wave:, Travis is becoming a pay to use service.
-So why not moving to GitHub actions to test your Pharo project?
+So why not move to GitHub actions to test your Pharo project?

 Here I'm presenting everything you need to know to test your project with GitHub Actions.